 The Bel Canto Senior Singers Program was created in 2006 to bring the increasingly documented physical, mental, emotional, and social benefits of participatory choral singing to senior citizens in the community age 55 and better.

-Participants attend weekly rehearsals throughout a fall or spring semester which culminates in a concert that is open to the public and free to attend.
+Participants in Senior Singers attend weekly rehearsals throughout fall and spring semesters.
+Each of these semesters culminates in a concert that is free and open to the public.
 A favorite feature of all our Senior Singers concerts is the chance for audience members to participate in various sing-a-longs.

 Bel Canto Chorus has three Senior Singers groups.
 One of them operates out of the San Camillo Retirement Community, one rehearses and performs at St. Elizabeth Ann Seton Catholic Parish in New Berlin, and our newest group will rehearse and perform at the Mequon United Methodist Church.